FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

 This application was originally written to run on Windows.
 However, .NET Core is cross platform.
-If you're on a mac and have the runtime, use the following commands to get it started (instead of the publis and start commands in the README).
+If you're on a mac and have the runtime, use the following commands to get it started (instead of the publish and start commands in the `README`).

 First, publish the binary: `dotnet publish -r osx.10.14-x64`.
 Then start up the application: `bin/Debug/netcoreapp3.1/osx.10.14-x64/publish/SampleApp`.